tagohd/mono/Repo organization.md

 \^ These are fun!

+>[!warning]
+> I'll admit this is funny but I'm not writing a whole story like this!!!

+[Lun]: While _actual comments_ seem like a nice way of handling this issue, I'm claiming this way of writing comments because I think it looks cool.
+Also because when scrolling through a document with new additions by me you can see what I wrote, I guess.
+Mostly because it's cool though.

 # 2 Answers
 [First]: How are you making everything small?
 Oh, like that.
 Okay.

+[Lun]: Exactly.
+I discovered this by accident btw.

 ## 2.1 Obsidian Sync
 ### Quote